Jump: Search for:

 Invisible Form Approach and its Limitations

-One technique (hack) for preventing this is the use of a hidden form to trap for its OnClose event.
+One technique for preventing this is the use of a hidden form to trap for its OnClose event.
 This form is opened when the application starts and when it's closed unexpectedly, cancels the Close event and thereby prevents Access from closing.
 The problem with this is that it's triggered once the Access' close process starts, so other objects in the application may have closed already before this form closes which may leave the user in an inconsistent state.

 What Should Really Exist